JuliaLang/www.julialang.org/manual/types/index.md

     julia> 1.0 :: IntOrString
     type error: typeassert: expected Union(Int,String), got Float64

-Many languages' compilers have an internal union construct for reasoning about types;
+The compilers for many languages have an internal union construct for reasoning about types;
 Julia simply exposes it to the programmer.
 The union of no types is the "bottom" type, `None`: